 I love this story about this guy and his trip around Australia with his cat.
 It shows that cats can travel, whether that is a short journey or a long one.

-I know, two videos, but all together they are just over 3 minutes and both are well worth watching.
+I know, two videos, but both are well worth watching.

 It does take time for the cat to adjust and for you to feel comfortable with the procedure.